-- 1. Remove the server side cover (see "Disconnecting Cables and Removing the Side Cover" on page 83). - 2.
+- 1. Remove the server side cover (see "Disconnecting Cables and Removing the Side Cover" on page 84). - 2.
 Position the server as described in "Accessing the System Board" on page 59. - 3.
 Remove the bottom cover.
 (See "Bottom Cover" on page 71.) - 4.
-Lift the system board latch handle upward to disconnect the plastic tab on the bottom of the handle from the chassis.
+Loosen, but do not remove the riser card mounting screw. - Lift the system board latch handle upward to disconnect the plastic tab on the bottom of the handle from the chassis.